Canon 200D vs Panasonic FZ82

 It is notable that the 200D has a microphone port, which is missing on the FZ82.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The FZ82 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 200D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 200D and FZ82 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Panasonic FZ82 Manual.

 So what conclusions can be drawn?
 Is the Canon 200D better than the Panasonic FZ82 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.